If you are looking to put a Capital Improvement idea on the CIP project map, you came to the right place.

 If you have more than one project idea, please submit each one separately.
-This will help ensure each of your ideas is considered.
+This will help ensure your ideas receive full consideration.

-The current Public Works Department CIP projects can be seen on the CIP project map.
+You can see current projects on the CIP project map.

 As a resident, business, or visitor of Kirkland, you may have a question about a particular current CIP project.